-Lots of puff is needed to play this instrument and it takes time to develop a good tone.
+Lots of puff is needed to play the flute and it takes time to develop a good tone.
 Of course you only have to play one note at a time and the flute has such a lovely sound.

 Getting Started – Your First Note

 The flute is made up of three parts; the head joint (with the hole), the body (the part with the most keys) and the foot joint.
 To create some actually musical notes would involve assembling the whole flute together, but the hardest part for beginners is to get a good sound before you play any musical notes with the whole flute.

 It’s best to start practice with the head joint only.
 Have the open tube part facing towards your right side.
 Place your lower lip against the edge of the sound hole and start to blow.
 Try to use a “tu” sound using your tongue.
 Try blowing short and long notes while listening with a critical ear.